juaryimami/Hello-Portfolio/README.md

 - The page designed for different screen device that makes this project different from the last one
 - Understand how to use effect of animation and transition in a web page
 - Understand the importance of making your webpage accessible
+- Uderstand the effect of javascript on front end styles.
 - Experiencing pair programming

 ## Authors